yuvalif/sawl/README.md

 Where `<output dir>` is a directory on the host where the output files will be generated.
 And `<conf dir>` is where the conf file for this container should be stored.
 This will run the container in the background and delete it after it finishes.
 ### Redis
 For quick ramp up, subscriber mapping to IP addresses may be persisted into [redis](https://redis.io/).
 When running in a dockerized environment, this could be achieved by running a redis docker image: `sudo docker run --rm --net=host --name sawl-redis -d -v <host dir>:/data redis`.
 Where `<host dir>` is a directory on the host where the redis dump file will be persisted.
-### Kubernetes
+### Orchestration
 In some cases, the host would have multiple network interfaces.
-In this case multiple docker containers should run, each one with their ouwn configuration (number of workers in each container is also dependend with available hardware).
-To orchestrate these containers, together with the redis container used for persistency, [kubernetes](https://kubernetes.io/) should be used.
+In this case multiple docker containers should run, each one with their oun configuration (number of workers in each container is also dependend with available hardware).